 Candace “Candy” Montgomery, whom Betty had gotten close to upon meeting at a First United Methodist Church of Lucas service, was reportedly behind the senselessly vicious slaying.
 Candy was admittedly the last person to see Betty alive, making her the prime suspect.
 However, the latter’s accounts of what’d transpired and her connection to the Gore family were unchanging in every police interview.
 Therefore, it was only once Allan conceded to having had an affair with Candy months prior to the incident, did the authorities manage to figure out a possible motive.

 Following Allan’s confession to the affair, the authorities moved forward with Candy’s arrest on the charge of murder on June 27, 1980.
-Candy pleaded not guilty before she was allowed to be released on bail, so the defense strategy of arguing self-defense during her jury trial was a bit puzzling to many.
-There were fingerprints, footprints, and testimonies concerning the homemaker’s behavior on that fateful day on the court cards by prosecutors, whereas Candy took to the stands in her own defense.
+Candy pleaded not guilty before she was allowed to be released on bail, so the strategy of arguing self-defense during her jury trial was a bit puzzling to many.
+Plus, while fingerprints, footprints, and testimonies concerning the homemaker’s behavior on that fateful day were brought forward by the prosecutors in court, Candy took to the stands in her own defense.

 Candy insisted she’d gone to the Gore residence to get Allan and Betty’s elder daughter’s swimsuit because she’d stayed the night with her kids and planned to stay another, but it soon turned into more.
 Betty confronted Candy about her affair with Allan, the latter testified, which soon led to an altercation.
 Candy then alleged that Betty threatened to strike her with the ax she kept at home in hand.